YoloMoloCuber/CS141_7024_finalProject_YoloMoloCuber/README.md

 :exclamation: WARNING: THIS GAME CONTAINS POTENTIALLY LOUD NOISES AND NO JUMPSCARES!
 YOU HAVE BEEN WARNED! :exclamation:

+Oh, and this game is also heavily unbalanced.
+It is likely to be very unfair.

 Also, this program is... like...
 99% going to crash on you.
 I cannot, for the life of me, understand how the hell to fix these errors with Threads...